 Incubating New Research

 The Centre’s purpose is to promote Global History through the support of research projects and the provision of workshops, seminars and conferences.
-Since its inception, the Centre has held two major conferences ‘New Directions in Global History’ in September 2012 and ‘The Great War and Global History’ in January 2014, and more than nine workshops, as well as an ongoing seminar series – see events.
+Since it started, the Centre has held two major conferences ‘New Directions in Global History’ in September 2012 and ‘The Great War and Global History’ in January 2014, and more than nine workshops, as well as an ongoing seminar series – see events.